joruof/shq/README.md

 **It is explicity NOT guaranteed that a messages is read by any reader before being overwritten, meaning that readers may miss messages.**

-Though a reliable transport mechanism may be implemented in the future.
+A reliable transport mechanism may be implemented in the future.

 # Restrictions